 Tableau Guide: Hammering your first Analytics assignment.

-It's your first analytics assignment, and you are overwhelmed not sure of how to go about it.
-You are pretty sure Tableau is the tool you're going to visualize your data with, but you doubt the preconceived framework in your mind, you even not clearly sure how your consumers will respond, we can say you're scared though very optimistic to continue with the assignment.
-This is the process newbies go through in every industry and i hope this article will shed some light on how to deal with analytics projects in Tableau.
+It's your first analytics assignment, and you are overwhelmed not sure on how to go about it.
+You are pretty sure Tableau is the tool you're going to visualize your data with, but you doubt the preconceived framework in your mind, you even not sure how your consumers will respond, we can say you're scared but very optimistic to continue with the assignment.
+This is the process newbies go through in every industry and I hope this article will shed some light on how to deal with analytics projects in Tableau.
 But first, lets take a shot at Tableau pillars which will guide you evaluate the capacity of the tool to handle your project.

 Tableau is build on six pillars;

 Broad access to Big data platforms -Tableau supports over 40 data sources as well as countless others through extensibility options.

 Self-service visualization of big data for business users - Tableau software is a drag and drop and does not require users to write complex codes.

 Hybrid data architecture for optimizing query performance - Tableau can connect to data live or bring it in-memory to accelerate slow databases.

 Data blending - Tableau enables users perform analytics across data sources, and therefore distributed data sources should not give an headache.

 Overall platform query performance - Tableau 10.0 on-wards runs on .hyper engine which facilitate real time conversation with data.

 Powerful and homogeneous visual interface to data - With Tableau you can filter, run forecasts and perform trend line analysis using simple actions.